How to use I2C in Arduino: Communication between two Arduino Boards

 Use: This library is used for making communication with I2C devices.
 This Initiate the Wire library and join the I2C bus as a master or slave.

-Address: The 7-bit slave address is optional and if the address is not specified, it joins the bus as a master like this [Wire.begin()].
+Address: The 7-bit slave address is optional, and if the address is not specified, it joins the bus as a master like this [Wire.begin()].

 2. Wire.read():

-Use: This function is used to read a byte that was received from master or slave device, either that was transmitted from a slave device to a master device after a call to requestFrom() or was transmitted from a master to a slave.
+Use: This function is used to read a byte that was received from a master or slave device, either that was transmitted from a slave device to a master device after a call to requestFrom() or was transmitted from a master to a slave.

 3. Wire.write():